Stock Price Responses to Firm-Level News in Supply Chain Networks: Data

-Finally, to identify domestic supply chains within Japan, we employ data collected by Tokyo Shoko Research (TSR) for the period 2008--2016, particularly its Company Linkage Database that covers supply chains of more than one million firms in Japan.
-Supply chains are captured by annual firm-level surveys by TSR that request each firm to report up to 23 suppliers and client firms of each firm.
+To identify domestic supply chains within Japan, we employ data collected by Tokyo Shoko Research (TSR) for the period 2008--2016, particularly its Company Linkage Database that covers supply chains of more than one million firms in Japan.
+Supply chains are captured by annual firm-level surveys by TSR that request each firm to report up to 23 suppliers and client firms for each surveyed firm.
 Apparently, many firms are linked with more than 23 suppliers and clients, and thus their links cannot be fully identified by their own responses.
 However, these links can be mostly identified by responses by their suppliers and clients.
 Since those firms are relatively large, their partners report them as important suppliers or clients.
+Therefore, although the numbers of suppliers and clients are limited to 23 in the reports, large firms can have many partners.
+Accordingly, the maximum number of suppliers and clients is 12,729 and 12,016, respectively, in 2016, thus providing broad coverage of supply chains of Japanese firms.

+The TSR database provides exceptionally broad coverage of firm-level relationships, including both listed and unlisted firms.
+In this study, however, we restrict our analysis to relationships involving listed firms and links between such firms, in order to ensure consistency with market-based information.
+Listed firms in the TSR database are identified by corporate IDs and converted into RICs.
 The number of firms and their supply-chain links and the corresponding number for listed firms from 2008 to 2016 are presented in Table \ref{tab:sc_japan}.